-Sitemap is a list of URLs to webpages in your website that are to be made accessible to search engines and web crawlers.
+Sitemap is an XML file that contains a list of URLs to webpages in your website that are to be made accessible to search engines and web crawlers.
 There are several different reasons to have a sitemap for the website most of which is related to SEO.

 This URL list is usually stored in an XML file, using an XML structured format that allows you to specify other metadata information about each URL such as the relative importance of the page, last modified date and expected frequency of modification.
 You can also specify sitemap as an HTML or a text file, but XML format is the most appropriate for SEO and search engines.